LAKE OSWEGO PRESERVATION SOCIETY

 It is also open by appointment for school classes, other group tours.

-The museum is available to local groups for meetings.
+The museum is available to local groups for meetings and events.
 Please contact us for more information.

 Preservation Perspectives Blog